mitchell360/map-maker/llm.md

 - **Land Only** - Uses OSRM road routing (note: OSRM includes modern ferries, so displayed distances reflect ferry-assisted routes)
 - **Use Water** - Detects Mediterranean crossings and calculates sailing time at 4 knots (7.4 km/h)

+**Dual Route Display:**
+Both routes are drawn on the map simultaneously when water crossings are detected:
+- **Purple solid lines** - OSRM calculated route (land roads, may include ferry connections)
+- **Cyan dashed lines** - Straight-line sea crossing routes with anchor (⚓) icons at midpoints

+This allows users to visually compare land vs. sea routes.
+The Route Type toggle controls which distance/time calculation is shown in the info box.

 **Water Crossing Detection:**
 The system detects water crossings by analyzing the OSRM route vs. straight-line distance ratio.
 Since OSRM includes modern ferries, a LOW ratio (< 1.35) indicates the route used a near-direct ferry crossing.
 True land-only routes going around water bodies have higher ratios (1.5-3x).
 Detection requires:
 - Segment midpoint within Mediterranean basin (lat 30-46, lon -6 to 36)
 - Straight-line distance > 100 km
 - OSRM route/straight-line ratio < 1.35

+**Map Legend:**
+When water crossings are detected, a legend appears in the travel info panel explaining line styles.

 When "Use Water" is selected:
 - Detected water segments use straight-line distance at sailing speed (4 knots)